lloyd/gobbledygook/README.md

 ## What's it do?

-This library agorithmically translates text into something can visually been seen to have been derived from the original text, but is also significantly different.
+This library algorithmically translates text into something can visually been seen to have been derived from the original text, but is also significantly different.